-Child

-Self-harm Over-reaction to mistakes / Inappropriate emotional
+Over-reaction to mistakes / Inappropriate emotional responses

-responses

-- Children and an any Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, Desperate attention-seeking behaviour thumb sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
-Intensely involved with their children, never allowing anyone else to undertake their child's care.
+Abnormal or indiscriminate attachment

+Low self-esteem

+Extremes of passivity or aggression

+Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school

+Depression

+Desperate attention-seeking behaviour

+Family/environment

+Marginalised or isolated by the community.

+······

 History of mental health, alcohol or drug misuse or domestic violence.

+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple

+History of mental health, alcohol or drug misuse or domestic violence.

+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self- harm, somatising disorder or false allegations of

-Previous domestic violence History of unexplained death, illness or multiple surgery in parents and/or siblings of the family History of abuse or mental health problems Past history in the care of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Mental health, drug or alcohol difficulties Wider parenting difficulties Cold and unresponsive to the child's emotional needs Physical or sexual assault or a culture of physical chastisement.
-Overly critical of the child Lack of support from family or social network.
+History of mental health, alcohol or drug misuse or domestic violence.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault